Visiting Oktoberfest or are you looking for some delicious Oktoberfest food ideas?

 The Weißwurst is a specialty from Munich and is made of pork and veal meat.

-Weißwurst (also spelled Weisswurst) is enjoyed with a Brezen, sweet Bavarian brown mustard sauce and a large beer.
+Weißwurst (also spelled Weisswurst) is served in hot water and enjoyed with a Brezen, sweet Bavarian brown mustard sauce and a large beer.

 Grilled fish and other seafood, such as giant shrimp and small octopuses, are a common sight at the various folks' feasts in Germany.

-Steckerl Fisch is most definitely the most popular, which is grilled fish on a stick.
+Steckerlfisch is most certainly the most popular, which is grilled fish on a stick.

-You can simply grill or pan fry trout to recreate this Oktoberfest classic at home.
+You can simply grill or pan fry a whole trout to recreate this Oktoberfest classic at home.

 Roasted almonds are a common delicacy at the fall fairs.